trinodb/trino/docs/src/main/sphinx/sql/merge.rst

 Limitations
 -----------

-Some connectors have limited or no support for ``MERGE``.
+Any connector can be used as a source table for a ``MERGE`` statement.
-See connector documentation for more details.
+Only connectors which support the ``MERGE`` statement can be the target of a merge operation.
+See the :doc:`connector documentation </connector>` for more information.